siguha/Cobblemon-Config-Tool/README.md

 - If you see “Failed to parse JSON” warnings: the tool scans every .json under your root.
 Some files may not be valid JSON (comments, trailing commas).
 That’s fine—those files are skipped.
 - To reduce noise, keep paths under `data/<namespace>/loot_table/` (or `loot_tables`) and use the GUI tabs.

+Any questions?
+DM me on Discord @sigRao and I will *try* my best to notice and respond (no promises).

+Feel free to alter the tool to best fit your needs.